david-high/angular2-final-seed/README.md

-if you get a permissions error add sudo.
+If the install fails with a permissions error add sudo.

 sudo npm install